 Step 1: List Position Details

-The first part of the job description includes items that are specific to the administrative assistant position.
+The first part of the job description includes items specific to the administrative assistant position.
 This information is normally listed at the top of the page as a bulleted list or in a box.
 The most common details are listed below:

 - Department: Identify the department that the employee will work in.
 Common departments for administrative assistants include Human Resources, Operations, and Administration.

-- Classification: This designates whether the position is full time, part time, seasonal, or temporary and if the job is exempt or nonexempt.
+- Classification: This designates whether the position is full-time, part-time, seasonal, or temporary and if the job is exempt or nonexempt.
 Due to the low pay nature of many administrative assistant roles, they are typically nonexempt, meaning they are eligible for overtime.

 - Compensation: Indicate the salary or hourly band and range for the position.

 - Reports To: List the job title that this position reports to.
-It is good practice to list just the position and not the name of the manager as this is subject to change.
+It is good practice to list just the position and not the name of the manager, as this is subject to change.

 - Direct Reports: Identify whether this role has any positions reporting to them (i.e., an administrative manager who has aides).
 You can either put a yes or no designation if you think your organizational structure may change, or you can list the positions by name.